aliyaliyuan/Stat-437-Project/README.md

 **Link to the Dataset:** https://www.kaggle.com/datasets/blueblushed/hospital-dataset-for-practice

 # Project Introduction
+add summary of paper and what we did on our dataset

 # Statistical Methods used in the paper
 * Generalized Linear Mixed Models (GLMM)